AlexaCRM/alexacrm.github.io/wpcrm/authentication.md

 #### Attributes

 newpassword_url
-: **String**{:.tag.tag-primary} URL to the page that contains `[msdyncrm_reset_password]` shortcode.
+: **String**{:.tag.tag-primary} URL to the page that contains `[msdyncrm_change_password]` shortcode.
 If the *change password on next login* flag is set to true in CRM, user will be navigated to the page that contains password change shortcode in order to change old password to the new one.

 redirect_url
 : **String**{:.tag.tag-primary} URL of the page to redirect to after the user logs in.